Review The Alpha FavUke Grappling Dummy

 The FavUke Grappling Dummy

 Today, I’m going to be reviewing the Alpha FavUke Grappling Dummy.
 So today we’re going to review my newest dummy, the favUke.
 This is the alpha model.
-This is the large, but let’s just first of all go over the kind of chief features of this model.
+This is targe, but let’s just, first of all, go over the kind of chief features of this model.

 - High build quality